French Way Ultreya Coach

 By the time pilgrims arrive in the Meseta their legs and back are strong enough to not feel the stain of the day’s walk.
 But until then the landscape was varied, beautiful and helpful.
 There was shade, regular towns, water fountains.
 Once you get into the Meseta it is just flatness, little shade and long distances.
 This is when pilgrims need to work on their Mental.
 The Meseta is a time for introspection and a time to strengthen your will.

 We want you to experience all these stages on the Camino Ultreya.
-So, today, you will walk 10 km (or less on request) through the endless green and gold fields of the Tierra de Campo.
-The first section will be between Hornillos and Hontanas and the second between Boadilla del Camino plus 6 km charming kilometers along a refreshing canal into Fromista.
-We will then transfer you to Carrión de los Condes, where we will spend the night in a historic monastery.
+So, today, you will walk twice 5 km (more or less on request) through the endless green and gold fields of the Tierra de Campo.
+The first section will be between Hornillos and Hontanas and the second between Boadilla del Camino and Fromista on the Canal of Castilla.
+We will then transfer you to Carrión de los Condes, where you will spend the night in a historic monastery.

-day 6 - 8 km - the land of the Reconquista - night in the Parador of León
+day 6 - 10 km - the land of the Reconquista - night in León

 After free time for a tour of the Palacio Episcopal, we will attempt to cross one of the highest mountain peaks of the French Way and arrive at the Cruz de Hierro, the Iron Cross.
 Here, it is common for pilgrims to leave a souvenir of their passage, a rock, piece of paper or even shoes.
 So, don’t forget to bring along a symbolic token.
-By lunch-time, we will arrive in Ponferrada, a beautiful Medieval town.

-We will have a few hours to visit one of the last remaining Templar Castle and the old town before heading to Villafranca do Bierzo where we will stay in the town’s Parador.
+After reaching the Altar, we will drive to Ponferrada, a beautiful Medieval town where you will have a few hours to visit one of the last remaining Templar Castle and the old town before heading to Villafranca do Bierzo.

-day 8 - 10 km - Visits, miracles & breathtaking views night in the Parador of Santo Estevo
+day 8 - 5 km - Visits, miracles & breathtaking views - night in the Parador of Monforte de Lemos

 day 9 - 10 km - Walk from Lavacolla to Santiago! - night in the 5* Parador of Santiago

-You still have a few things to do today - attend pilgrim mass, marvel at the architecture of our beloved City and visit your hotel, the 5* Parador of Santiago de Compostela on the Plaza del Obradoiro which is no less than a jewel.
+You still have a few things to do today - attend Pilgrim Mass, marvel at the architecture of our beloved City and visit your hotel, the 5* Parador of Santiago de Compostela on the Plaza del Obradoiro which is no less than a jewel.
 Dinner will be served tonight in your hotel.

 Congratulations, you have made it to Santiago de Compostela.
 However, there is a tradition to go 88 km further towards Finisterre, also known as the land at the end of the World.
-So, today, we will make our Way to the Atlantic Coast stopping in some traditional villages.
-The Tradition says pilgrims should burn an item of clothing and find a Scallop Shell on the beach as a proof their completed your pilgrimage.
+So today, we will make our Way to the Atlantic Coast stopping in some traditional villages.

 day 11 - Start of your next adventure